vigenere23/vigenere23/README.md

 - Creating coding activities and projects for bachelor students [@uLaval](https://github.com/ulaval)
 - Working on new tools and librairies (like [Disma](https://github.com/vigenere23/disma)!)
-- Learning Rust (because it IS awesome)
+- Learning best-practices in Rust

 ### ❤️ What I love